Mateuzs/beer-app/README.md

 using class components.

 Project has been written in [Typescript](https://www.typescriptlang.org/) - it's a superset of [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 Main reason of using Typescript is the typing posibility.
-We can define type of values, functions, components, interfaces, etc. what generates the more solid and stable, less error prone, and much easier to read by developers.
+We can define type of values, functions, components, interfaces, etc. what generates the more solid and stable code, less error prone, and much easier to read by developers.
 At first glimpse someone can see what data a function or component requires and what data is returned as a result.
-During the build process Typescript is transpiled to Javascript and the types are removed from bundle.
+During the build process Typescript is transpiled to Javascript and the types are removed from the bundle.

 For components styling there has been used a [Sass](https://sass-lang.com/) stylesheet language which is fully compiled to CSS.
 It comes with great features allowing constants definition, common styles inheritance, composition, importing, etc. which